adhocteam/a11y-snippets/worksheets/Accessibility Tips for Designers, Researchers, Developers.md

-# Accessibiilty Tips for Designers, Researchers, and Developers
+# Accessibility Tips for Designers, Researchers, and Developers

 Accessibility is a wide-ranging discipline, with many ways to contribute. **UI/UX designers, researchers, and front-end engineers** are the primary audience for this document; they will be able to make regular, measurable contributions to accessibility with respect to criteria outlined.